Photo: Roswitha Chesher, GDIF

-Helen Green, Director, Performing Arts and Tall Ships Sunderland Programme Director, Sunderland Culture
+Director Performing Arts & Programme Director, Sunderland Culture

 Dandyism was both a visual and choreographic treat that brought something really different to Sunderland Museum and Winter Gardens as part of Black History Month.
 The performance was high quality and engaged an extremely varied half term audience with many children fascinated by the dance and the costumes.